-When preparing for your special event, remember that bacteria can make you sick.
+When preparing for your special event, remember that harmful bacteria are everywhere and can make people sick.
 This problem is more serious than many people realize.
-In fact, 1 in 6 Americans will get sick from food poisoning every year.
+In fact, 1 in 6 Americans will get sick from food illness every year.

 - Food Manager Training & ANSI Certification - $99.00